What you need to move a little Detour flag: a servo. It's a small motor-like device with a shaft.

 This kind of servo is not to be confused with Tom Servo, of MST3K fame, or maybe it is, a little.

-The first time I tried to send a servo a signal, I was sitting at a long table in Cambridge Hackspace.
+The first time you try to send a servo a signal, sitting at a long table in Cambridge Hackspace, a big guy working across from you raises his head, sniffs loudly, dramatically, and says, "Smells like failure.
+Something's burning."

 But that's getting ahead of the story.

-A servo, as I mentioned earlier, can be positioned by sending it a coded signal (I like the sound of that: a "coded signal."
-Much better than just "code.")
+A servo, as mentioned earlier, can be positioned by sending it a coded signal ("coded signal" sounds much better than just "code.")

 Change the coded signal, and the angular position of the shaft changes.